hyung-hwan/hawk/README.md

 ## Features

-- Full AWK interpreter — mostly POSIX AWK compatible, with additional extensions.
+- Full AWK interpreter - mostly POSIX AWK compatible, with additional extensions.
-- Embeddable library — integrate AWK scripting into C or C++ projects as an execution engine.
+- Embeddable library - integrate AWK scripting into C or C++ projects as an execution engine.
-- C and C++ APIs — core functions exposed in C, with convenient C++ wrapper classes available.
+- C and C++ APIs - core functions exposed in C, with convenient C++ wrapper classes available.
-- Flexible usage — usable as both a standalone command-line interpreter and a library.
+- Flexible usage - usable as both a standalone command-line interpreter and a library.
-- Portable core — the base library depends only on the standard C library.
+- Portable core - the base library depends only on the standard C library.
-- Optional extensions — loadable modules (e.g. MySQL access, FFI) can be built in or used via shared objects.
+- Optional extensions - loadable modules (e.g. MySQL access, FFI) can be built in or used via shared objects.
-- Mature and stable — developed and maintained for many years with proven reliability.
+- Mature and stable - developed and maintained for many years with proven reliability.
+- Embedded sed functionality - includes a sed engine that can be used from C/C++ or invoked via the CLI using --sed <options>

 # Building Hawk From Source Code